-The goal of this chapter is to provide background information pertaining to the terminal area and terminal building at PSP.
+The goal of this chapter is to provide background information pertaining to the existing facilities at PSP.
 Information presented in this chapter will be referenced in later chapters.
 The next steps in the airport master planning process are assessing the aviation activity and demands expected to be placed on the facility over the 20-year planning period and evaluating the ability of existing facilities to accommodate this demand.